Nazanin Zaghari-Ratcliffe: Eight things we learnt from her first interview

 "So I lived under the shadow of his comment psychologically and emotionally for the following four-and-a-half years after that day."

-5. Prime minister told her that her detention was linked to UK's debt
+5. PM told her that her detention was linked to UK's debt

 During her meeting with Mr Johnson, Mrs Zaghari-Ratcliffe said the prime minister also confirmed her detention was linked to the UK's £400m debt to Iran from the 1970s.